Gr1N/aiodogstatsd/README.md

 Library fully tested with [statsd_exporter](https://github.com/prometheus/statsd_exporter) and supports `gauge`, `counter`, `histogram`, `distribution` and `timing` types.

-Note that client by default uses 9125 port, it's a default port for [statsd_exporter](https://github.com/prometheus/statsd_exporter) and it's different from 8125 which is used by default in StatsD and [DataDog](https://www.datadoghq.com/).
-Just initialize the client with the proper port you need if it's different from 9125.
+`aiodogstatsd` client by default uses _9125_ port.
+It's a default port for [statsd_exporter](https://github.com/prometheus/statsd_exporter) and it's different from _8125_ which is used by default in StatsD and [DataDog](https://www.datadoghq.com/).
+Initialize the client with the proper port you need if it's different from _9125_.

 ## Installation